Erasmus

 Program priorities:

-ENTRANT STUDENTS from PARTNER UNIVERSITIES:
+INCOMING STUDENTS FROM PARTNER UNIVERSITIES:

-• Combined mobility: possibility of combining a teaching activity(minimum 4 hours of teaching) and a academics activity over the same period.
+• Combined mobility: possibility of combining teaching (minimum 4 hours of teaching) and training activities during the same period.

 Please note: conferences are not eligible.